Questions with Michael Huggett

 1. How do medical manufacturers benefit from fully machining parts in a single setup?

-PHOTOS COURTESY OF THE INDEX CORP.
+OF INDEX CORP.

 Whether starting with bar stock or blanks, there are huge advantages to establishing the capability to produce finished parts in one setup.